NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 2. The silkscreen markings fit tightly to the corners of the package, so use them as a guide. ![MCU orientation](images/imu_mcu_orientation.jpg)

 3. Once it's down, check the alignment.
 If it's not perfect, do not pick it up.
 Instead, nudge it every so gently to align it.
 4. The magnifier will help you check alignment.
-You can see the pads on the side of the package.  the need to be aligned with the patches of solder paste on the board.
+You can see the pads on the side of the package.
+The pins on the package need to be aligned with the patches of solder paste on the board.

 **Good MCU Placement**